 This is where the occasion that you are planning a party for come into play the most.
 Birthday decorations are fairly obvious, but for a family reunion, you might want to source ideas from family members that are helping you plan the party.
 A graduation party lends itself to a more relaxed atmosphere, perhaps with a few cap and gowns, diplomas, and ‘Congrats Graduate’ banners tacked up.
 Be mindful that the beach needs to be clean before you leave, so don’t go too crazy.

 And there you have it, a completed party plan.
+There are some additional things you could plan for example could try finding a photographer to capture all your moments.
+This could be a really great addition to your beach party.
 All that’s left is inviting the guests and doing all the legwork necessary to make your vision a reality.
 And that is the key.
 Vision.
 If you can picture in your head how you would like your party to turn out, you can make it happen.
 All it takes is a little patience and ingenuity.